meglwhy/tp/docs/UserGuide.md

    Within a few seconds, a graphical user interface (GUI) should appear.
 The application will start with sample data to help you get familiar with its features.

 7. **Running Your First Commands**
-   Once the application is running, type `help` in the command box and press `Enter` to see a list of available commands.Some command examples:
+   Once the application is running, type `help` in the command box and press `Enter` to see a list of available commands.
+Some command examples:
     - **`list`**: Lists all households.
     - **`add`**: Adds a new household.
     - **`edit`**: Edits an existing household.